 The sleek, gun-metal colored unit is no bigger than a deck of cards (3.5" x 2.75" x 0.6") and is powered, oddly, by a single AA battery that last for about 4-5 hours of continuous playback.

-If you happen to have an old computer that runs on Windows 98/ME/2000, you can still transfer songs to the unit using software provided by the open-source community.
+If you have an old computer that runs on Windows 98/ME/2000, you can still transfer songs to the unit using software provided by the open-source community.

-NOTE: You can read my full blog of this gadget here.
+NOTE: You can read my full blog on this gadget here.

-Maybe among the last of the original iBook breeds that run on IBM's PowerPC processors before Apple transitioned to Intel processors in 2006, this snow-colored G4 (at 933 MHz) with a bus speed of 133 MHz, came with a slot for the faster AirPort card, called, 'AirPort Extreme' (aka, 802.11 a/b/g).
+Maybe among the last of the original iBook breeds that ran on IBM's PowerPC processors before Apple transitioned to Intel processors in 2006, this snow-colored G4 (at 933 MHz) with a bus speed of 133 MHz, came with a slot for the faster AirPort card, called, 'AirPort Extreme' (aka, 802.11 a/b/g) - note the added 'g' WiFi standard.

-Other changes from the original iBooks of the late 90s were: a 'slot-loading' CD-RW/DVD (Combo drive), provision for Bluetooth, Gigabit Ethernet (1000 Mbps), V.92-capable internal modem (USB-bus) and a port for connecting either an external, conventional VGA or an ADC monitor.
+Other changes from the original iBooks of the late 90s were: a 'slot-loading' CD-RW/DVD (Combo drive), provision for Bluetooth, Gigabit Ethernet (1000 Mbps), V.92-capable internal modem (USB-bus) and a port for connecting either an external, conventional VGA or an ADC (Apple Display Connector) monitor.

-Gone were the handle (seen in the 'Clamshell' models) as well as the 'longish' lithium battery pack.
+Gone were the handle (seen in the 'Clamshell' models) and the 'long' lithium-ion battery pack.
 Instead, Apple went for the more compact but higher 6-cell lithium battery packs.

 Other specs are: 1024 x 768 screen resolution powered by ATI's Mobility Radeon 9200 chip (with 32 MB VRAM and an AGP bus); 40 GB (Fujitsu) ATA HD at 5400 rpm; 128 MB of DDR-SODIMM (PC2100) built-in with an extra slot that supports up to 1 GB (hence, max of 1.12 GB of RAM); USB 2.0, FireWire (at 400 Mb/sec) and a Texas Instruments-based stereo-capable sound chip.